-Posted by Benefitz Admin on September 13 2019 in News
+Posted by Shelley Eden on September 13 2019 in News

 Often I am called in to help solve bullying issues in the workplace.
 Usually, this is when the relationships between the parties is already close to breakdown.
 For instance, not long ago I helped a medical practice with an investigation into multiple complaints of bullying and sexual harassment.
 There were complaints and cross-complaints, multiple witnesses and multiple people accused of misconduct.
 The facts took a significant amount of unwinding and it was a difficult situation for all.

 For that practice, the issue wasn’t new, and had been present in the workplace for some time.
 This is consistent with most cases of bullying and harassment that I am called into assist with, as organisations often leave dealing with these issues far longer than is advisable.
 By then, relationships have often irretrievably broken down.
 The matter becomes costly and difficult to remedy.

 Fortunately, sometimes, I also am brought in to help organisations to understand bullying and harassment, and manage it as it arises.
 So, what is good practice here?

 The first step is understanding what bullying and harassment is, and that it can take many forms.
 It is often hidden, and your employees’ decisions to report will be directly correlated with their trust in you to deal with it properly.

 Some of this is unclear for employers.
 What is clear is that bullying attacks your bottom line.
 It takes time, energy and resources.
 It can be costly for the business in terms of claims but costlier in terms of turnover and reduced productivity.